 > Steeleye Span > Songs > The Drunkard

-Steeleye Span recorded The Drunkard for the last (and one of the finest) album of their “classic” line-up, Rocket Cottage.
+Steeleye Span sang The Drunkard in 1976 on the last (and one of the finest) album with their “classic” line-up, Rocket Cottage.

 I will walk the streets up and I'll walk the streets down;

 I will see the landlady dressed in a silk gown.

 With my elbows all out and my breeches without knees,

 You are the biggest vagabond that e'er I did see.

 Where I go so raggedy and you go so fine,

 It's of the good money you have took of mine.

 Ale and tobacco for you I have paid,

 If I ain't, you'd have gone in your raggedy ways.